hifly81/ocp-meetup-rome/README.md

 - Run a simulated scenario (send 500 orders)

-An OpenShift job invoking the main java class for the Order Service will be created and set of 500 will be delivered.
+An OpenShift job invoking the main java class for the Order Service will be created and a set of 500 orders will be delivered.

 ```
 cd order-service/src/main/resources